 With customer journey optimization campaigns, you can “design” the customer experience and engage customers to a desired end – increased conversion rates.
 You do this through analyzing customer behavior, key interaction patterns, demographics, past records, and conversion lifecycle.

 By defining campaigns, you choose which conversion results you want to optimize, what audience to target and with what engagement activity, content, or digital asset.
 An engagement activity is an interaction you want the target audience to complete.

 Even small changes on the site or what people see or do on your site can have a big impact on conversion rates.
 Your next campaign may be changing the name or color of the Trial button for everybody that visits the site, displaying localized content to an audience from a specific country, or engaging a specific type of audience, based on their demographics or behavior, with a relevant digital asset.
 Basically, all campaigns aim at boosting conversion for the audience already visiting your site.

 Optimizing the customer journey may be just a matter of changing an aspect of it for the whole audience.
 For example, you may change the color of the Contact us button on the site from red to green to make the action more welcoming to the audience.
 These campaigns aim at improving the journey of the audience as a whole, not for a specific audience segment.
 You simply make the necessary changes on your site and observe and measure the changes in behavior in the audience, for example, changes in the number of clicks on the green Contact us button, compared to the clicks on the red button.

-Thus, to track the effect of a general change on your site, when defining a conversion report, you just specify the interaction you want to measure the impact of and do not narrow down the audience – you track all of the contacts.
-In addition, when defining the campaigns for this conversion report, you do not confine the audience, targeted by the campaign, but again – track all contacts.
+Thus, to track the effect of a general change on your site, when defining a conversion, you just specify the interaction you want to measure the impact of and do not narrow down the audience – you track all of the visitors.
+In addition, when defining the campaigns for this conversion, you do not confine the audience, targeted by the campaign, but again – track all visitors.

 To track the effect of an interaction on a segmented audience, you define personalization campaigns.